-8: Updating Currency and Firmware
+8 Updating Currency and Firmware Files

-Note: Validators are supplied already programmed from the factory Please skip this section unless the validators need to be re-programmed with a new note or currency.
+Note: Validators are supplied already programmed from the factory Please skip this section unless the validators need to be re-programmed with an updated Currency Firmware file.

-The NV10 Validator may only be programmed using the ITL Bank Note Validator Currency Manager 2.9.7 or greater or by cloning from a master unit:
+The NV9 Validator can only be re-programmed using the ITL Bank Note Validator Currency Manager 2.9.7 or greater, by cloning from a master unit or via a DA3.

-8.1: ITL Bank Note Validator Currency Manager
+8.1 ITL Bank Note Validator Currency Manager

-In order to use the ITL Bank Note Validator Currency Manager software, which is supplied with a range of currencies, It must be installed from the DA1/DA2 CD or by downloading from the web site.
-For the PC System Specification refer to (see Appendix E).
+In order to use the ITL Bank Note Validator Currency Manager software, which is supplied with a range of currencies, it must be installed from the DA1/DA2 CD or by downloading from the web site.
+For the PC System Specification refer to Appendix F.

 A list of currently supported currencies is maintained on our web site, where new releases can be downloaded.
-Further details are available from support@Innovative-technology.co.uk
+Further details are available from support@lnnovative-technology.co.uk

-For details on how to register for the first time log in, please refer to Appendix F.
+For details on how to register for the first time log in, please refer to Appendix G

-8.2: NV10 - NV10 Copy (Cloning)
+8.2 NV9 - NV9 copy (Cloning)

 Note: Cloning is only available with Firmware 3.19 or lower.
+For later Firmware versions The Validator Programming System (DA3) can be used as an alternative.
+(See Chapter 12.2)